 - Away tickets really are impossible, also because of demand.

-- Often they are trying to see one of those big clubs play another one, which makes it about 10 times harder.
+- If you are trying to see one of the big clubs play another one, that makes it about 10 times harder.

 - Many people are only approaching this a few weeks ahead of the game, when tickets are long gone.

-- They often want three or four seats together, which is almost always impossible for these big clubs.
+- They often want three or four seats together, which is almost always impossible for these big clubs for any game.

 - They are limited in time – only one weekend in the country, for example – or by location, i.e. they will be in London and aren’t up for a two-hour train ride.

-I have a much more detailed post about buying Premier League tickets.
+We have a detailed post about how to buy Premier League tickets.

 - Plan farther ahead.
-The schedule comes out in mid-June for the August-to-May season, and tickets go on public sale (if at all) around six weeks before the game.
+The schedule comes out in mid-June for the August-to-May season, and tickets go on public sale (if at all) just a few weeks before the game.

 - See if you can be flexible and pick a really good time to go for soccer specifically.

 - Recognize that the Premier League has 20 teams in it, and shoot for a lesser-known club.
-(I know, “Tell that to my 16-year-old.”)
+(We know, “Tell that to my 16-year-old.”)